Kevinbui16/Real-Time-Vegetable-Classification-with-Deep-Learning/README.md

 This project has implemented two deep-learning models in classifying vegetables through pictures, videos, and live feeds from cameras: a self-built CNN, and a pre-trained ResNet50 model.
 It was noted that the ResNet50 model performed much better in accuracy from the first epoch itself at 98%, while the custom-built model took about nine epochs before getting such performance.

+## Motivation 🌟
+I started with the basic models of CNNs but soon hit a wall in the real-time classification of vegetables—my models weren't good enough then! 🥦🎥 Fueled by this challenge, I tried out several architectures, though none cut it until I came across ResNet50.
+Known for its depth and efficiency, it seemed like a perfect fit, considering how depth correlates positively with model performance.🚀

+I'm diving deep into using ResNet50 for changing vegetable classification in dynamic environments.
+Let's see this baby grow!🌱💪

 ## Requirements

 To run this project, you will need the following libraries: